 - 2013-2018 Audi S7 sedans produced between June 27, 2012, and March 23, 2018.

-The German automaker estimates 100 percent of the vehicles named in the recall contain the defective parts.
+The German automaker suspects all of the vehicles referenced in the recall contain the defective components.

 Timeline of Events